vz-risk/veris/bin/veris_webapp/SCHEMA_UPDATE.md

 (Note: Steps 4 and 5 may take several iterations to get correct.
 Try all combinations of schema/version in the webapp.
 Make sure to expand collapsed sections.)

-6. Run `npm run build:dist` to minify the webapp and place it in the right spot. (you may have to run `npm install webpack`)
+6. Run `npm run build:full` to minify the webapp and place it in the right spot. (you may have to run `npm install webpack`)